-When we injure ourselves and start to bleed, our bodies make sure that the bleeding soon stops by forming a clump of blood (a blood clot) that closes the wound.
-This reaction is very important, because it ensures that we lose as little blood as possible, stops germs from getting into the wound, and allows the wound to heal.
+When we are injured, our body stops the bleeding by forming a clump of blood (a blood clot) that closes the wound.
+The blood clot also prevents germs from getting into the wound.

-But sometimes blood clots form in the bloodstream even though there are no external injuries, and blood vessels may become blocked as a result.
-This can lead to dangerous complications such as a or stroke.
-These kinds of blood clots only occur very rarely in healthy people.
-But certain illnesses and genetic factors can increase the risk of blood clots forming.
-Many people who have this higher risk take anti-clotting medication as prevention.
+Sometimes blood clots form in the bloodstream even though there are no external injuries.
+If a blood vessel becomes blocked, dangerous complications like thrombosis or a stroke can occur.
+That very rarely happens in healthy people.
+But certain illnesses and risk factors can increase the likelihood of blood clots forming and causing complications.

 When we injure ourselves and start to bleed, this is what happens: